us0p/alexandria/library/programming/tools/SQL/030-window_functions.md

 The goal of a window function is to make some calculation for each row of your data.

-The view is essentially the view of the table you want when you are applying your function.
+The window is essentially the view of the table you want when you are applying your function.

 Inside your window you can also split your data into groups and your functions are going to start over whenever a new group starts.
 ```SQL